MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/builders.md

 // Retrieve an ad group.
 var adGroup = BingAdsApp.adGroups().get().next();

-// Use the 'with' methods to specify the entity's property values. var keywordBuilder = adGroup.newKeywordBuilder()
+// Use the 'with' methods to specify the keyword's property values. var keywordBuilder = adGroup.newKeywordBuilder()
     .withCpc(1.2)
     .withText("shirts")
     .withFinalUrl("https://www.contoso.com/shirts");

-// Get the operation object that you use to add the entity. var keywordOperation = keywordBuilder.build();
+// Get the operation object that you use to add the keyword. var keywordOperation = keywordBuilder.build();

 // The call to isSuccessful() performs the add operation